Tetsuya Hibino

-At 2015, he started to drive Toyota Supra and changed to Zestino Tyre.
+At 2015, Hibino started to drive Toyota Supra and changed to Zestino Tyre.
 He entered RDS in Russia and won all championship during this year.
 He also won championship D1 PRIMRING GP in Russia.

 Hibino's result was 2nd place at D1GP Rd.6 and D1GP WORLD CHAMPIONS.

 He started to join drift race in China from 2015.
 His D1GP series ranking was 6th place this year.

-Hibino became member of GULF RACING ZESTINO TIRE from 2017.
+Hibino became a member of GULF RACING ZESTINO TIRE from 2017.
 He changed his car to Honda S2000.

 Hibino won TANSO Championship at 2017 D1GP TSUKUBA DRIFT Rd.3, D1GP China in Hefei and D1 PRIMRING GP in Russia.

-From 2019, he changed his car to Nissan Silvia (S14).
+From 2019, Hibino changed his car to Nissan Silvia (S14).
 The front of this car is designed to look like a Plymouth Barracuda by Rocket Bunny parts.